struphy-hub/struphy/README.md

 # Welcome to hylife!

-*The Python Finite Element library for structure-preserving kinetic-fluid hybrid simulations.*
+*The Python Finite Element library for structure-preserving fluid-kinetic hybrid simulations.*

 hylife provides